Candy Cane Games

 A RigidGroup is a bunch of objects that move together.
 All Ball, Brick, and Cylinder child descendants are glued together and will move as one rigid body.

-If you want to add animations, you must set followSkeletonId, use a JointAnimator to animate it, and add JointAttachment objects to glue objects to the joints.
+If you want to add animations, you must set followSkeletonId, use a SkAnimator to animate it, and add SkAttachment objects to glue objects to the SkJoints.
 There are some AI tools to automate this.

 FieldType